Chip-DSC 10 – foods on DSC – chocolate

 Food DSC – chocolate melting behavior

 A very interesting application for Differential Scanning Calorimeter is the analysis of foods.
 Food chemistry is a very important subject to guarantee quality and pureness.
-There is no industrial food product that is not undergoing quality and purity control by many methods such as DSC.
+There is no industrial food product that is not undergoing quality and purity control by many methods such as calorimetry.